isar/hive/docs/auto_increment.md

 # Auto increment & indices

-We already know that Hive supports integer keys.
+We already know that Hive supports unsigned integer keys.
 You can use auto increment keys if you like.
 This is very useful for storing and accessing multiple objects.
 You can use a Box like a list.

 ```dart
 var friends = Hive.box('friends');